AX 250 for Sanfilippo Syndrome Type B

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, you cannot have received any investigational medication within 30 days before the study starts or during the study.

-How is the drug AX 250 unique for treating Sanfilippo Syndrome Type B?
+What is the effectiveness track record for AX 250 in treating Sanfilippo Syndrome Type B?

 MD